 - 1. Your overall debt amount: How much do you owe in total?
 Calculate your total outstanding balance for each debt.
-Add the late fees and fines in your final calculation.
+Add late fees and fines to your final calculation.

-- 4. The new interest rate: How much interest rate do you have to pay after consolidating debts?
+- 4. New interest rate: How much interest rate do you have to pay after consolidating debts?
 Calculate that first and figure out if you can pay the new interest rate.
 Is it more than what you’re paying now?
 If so, then you shouldn’t consolidate all debts right now.

 Can debt consolidation be useful when you have bad credit?

 The third way to consolidate debt is through balance transfer credit cards.
-In that case also, you can’t qualify for good balance transfer credit cards without a good credit score.
-So, if you have bad credit, then enroll in a debt consolidation program without any delay.
+In that case, also, you can’t qualify for a good balance transfer credit card without a good credit score.
+If you have bad credit, then enroll in a debt consolidation program without any delay.
 That’s the best way to consolidate debt.

 Is online debt consolidation equally useful for you?